Michael-Sebero/Media-Tools/README.md

 ## Rotate Video
 This script rotates a video by 90, 180 or 270 degrees depending on the user's choice.

+## Sample Rate Detector
+This script detects the sample rate of audio which is playing.

 ## Scale Image
 This script scales an image to any given dimension.